sumitmann/Webcomponents-with-Stenciljs/README.md

 # Webcomponents with Stenciljs
- This repo includes webcomponent excercise with and without stenciljs
+ This repo includes webcomponent excercises with and without stenciljs